Account settings

 FAQ

-When I switch organizations, do my Profile settings change?
+When I switch organizations, do my Profile and Security settings change?

 No. Name, photo, email, password, 2FA, passkeys, communication preferences, appearance, and active sessions are personal to your Apphud account and stay the same across every organization you belong to.
-Only the organization-scoped pages (Organization settings, Plan and billing, Team and permissions, apps) change when you switch.
+Only the organization-scoped settings (the Organization tab, Plan and billing, Team and permissions, apps) change when you switch.

 I changed my email but I can still sign in with the old one.
 Why?